 - Minors aged 14 and above may only climb unsupervised with the consent of their legal guardians.

-8. The dangers of jewellery and long hair when climbing
+8. The dangers of jewelry and long hair when climbing

-- Jewellery can get caught and cause injury.
+- Jewelry can get caught and cause injury.

 - Tie back long hair as it can get caught in the belay device.